-If your FAFSA was selected, participation in the verification process is NOT optional and must be completed before receiving federal student financial aid, but not limited to, Pell Grant, Direct Student Loans and Parent PLUS loans.
+If your FAFSA was selected, participation in the verification process is NOT optional and must be completed before receiving federal student financial aid, to include but not limited to, Pell Grant, Direct Student Loans and Parent PLUS loans.
 Some state and institutional aid may also require the completion of verification.
 It is very important to respond promptly to all requests for verification information.
 Delays in response or submission of incomplete verification documentation will delay the offer of a student financial aid award package.
 Students and/or parent(s) must submit the required documentation to verify the information supplied on your FAFSA.
 Do not send documentation to Financial Aid and Scholarships unless you have been selected.

 During the process of verification, new or additional information may be required in order to clarify any inconsistencies.
 Financial Aid and Scholarships will contact you via your university email account, mailing address, or phone number if additional documentation is required.
 All required documentation will also be listed in Self-Service Financial Aid under Required Documents.
 It is important to submit any requested documentation immediately.

 Verification is completed only when all required information is received.
 However, your financial aid cannot be awarded until your submitted documentation has been verified by Financial Aid and Scholarships, and the Department of Education has received and accepted changes to the original FAFSA information.

 What documentation is required to complete the verification process?

 The required documentation is dependent upon which verification tracking group you have been assigned by the Department of Education.
 To ensure you submit only the required documentation, refer to the “Missing Information” link under the Financial Aid banner on your WebAdvisor.

 What if I and/or my parent(s) am/are required to provide tax information?